 Get Help from a Reputable Agent

-Hiring the help of a rental agent will make your task for looking for rental space with all of your criteria a success.
+Hiring the help of a rental agent will make your task of looking for rental space with all of your criteria a success.
 Your agent can also help you understand your lease terms and find a space with the option to renew, which can save you on relocation costs.

 Look Over Your Business Goals

 Do you know what your growth projections are for your business during your lease?
 Do you have your business goals planned out?
 Are you looking to scale up or cut back?
-The answers to these questions will help you when you are looking for an office space.
+The answers to these questions will help you when you are looking for office space.

 Choose How Much Space You Need vs What You Want

 The space needed for each employee will ultimately depend on the nature of your business and the way your business conducts its operations.
 As an example, will your office need private rooms?
 Or will it be more of a collaborative effort between employees?
 Do you need a desk per person, or flexibility when working?